Frontline Ltd. (the “Company” or “Frontline”), today reported unaudited results for the three and six months ended June 30, 2021:

 Average daily time charter equivalents (“TCEs”)1

-Spot estimates are provided on a load-to-discharge basis, whereby the company recognizes revenues over time ratably from commencement of cargo loading until completion of discharge of cargo.
-The rates reported are for all days up until the last contracted discharge of cargo for each vessel in the quarter.
-The actual rates to be earned in the third quarter of 2020 will depend on the number of additional days that we can contract, and more importantly the number of additional days that each vessel is laden.
+Spot estimates are provided on a load-to-discharge basis, whereby the Company recognizes revenues over time ratably from commencement of cargo loading until completion of discharge of cargo.
+The rates reported are for all contracted days up until the last contracted discharge of cargo for each vessel in the quarter.
+The actual rates to be earned in the third quarter of 2021 will depend on the number of additional days that we can contract, and more importantly the number of additional days that each vessel is laden.
 Therefore, a high number of ballast days at the end of the quarter will limit the amount of additional revenues to be booked on a load-to-discharge basis.
-Ballast days are days when a vessel is sailing without cargo and therefore unable to recognize revenues.
-Furthermore, when a vessel remains uncontracted at the end of the quarter, the Company will recognize certain costs during the uncontracted days up until the period end, whereas if a vessel is contracted, then certain costs can be deferred and recognized over the load-to-discharge period.
+Ballast days are days when a vessel is sailing without cargo and therefore we are unable to recognize revenues.
+Furthermore, when a vessel remains uncontracted at the end of the quarter, the Company will recognize certain costs during the uncontracted days up until the end of the period, whereas if a vessel is contracted, then certain costs can be deferred and recognized over the load-to-discharge period.

 The Board of Directors